Patron in the City: Matt Conway

 Matt: Public art gives voice to the communities, to the neighborhoods, to the youth.
 It is essentially a billboard telling an inspiring story or message when they drive by.
 Some have a social justice lens, if that’s what the community wants, some are just inspiring, happy murals.

-Q: What advice would you give to someone that’s interested in getting involved in their community?
+Q: What advice would you give to someone who’s interested in getting involved in their community?

 Q: Why do you love where you live?